mikepfeiffer/azure-serverless-contact/README.md

 ## Deployment Steps

-Eventually, I will include deployment automation for this project.
+Eventually, I will include deployment automation instructions for this project.
 For now, you can follow these high-level steps to manually deploy this application to Azure.

 1. Create an Azure Function App using the steps outlined in [this guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-azure-function).
 2. Create an Azure Storage account and enable [static website hosting](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website).